Terminal modernisation project

 A larger, consolidated security checkpoint has been created to help reduce passenger wait times thereby enabling them to reach the gates faster.
 Passengers can find pre-composure and recomposure areas to relax before and after the security checkpoints.

-The upgraded terminal also saw the addition of 31 new common ticket counters that allow flexibility among the airlines, including Delta, Frontier, Hawaiian and JetBlue airlines, which are currently served by the terminal.
+The upgraded terminal also saw the addition of 31 new common ticket counters that allow flexibility among the airlines, including Delta, Frontier, Hawaiian and JetBlue airlines.

-A new West Plaza, which will be visible from all the three levels of the terminal, has been developed adjacent to the terminal’s departures atrium.
-Accessible to all the travellers, the new plaza provides an outdoor area with Arizona’s native plants/trees, passenger walkways, seating area and a dog park for pets.
-It also features artworks and sculptures throughout the garden.
+A new West Plaza, which is visible from all three levels of the terminal, was developed adjacent to the terminal’s departure atrium.
+Accessible to all the travellers, the new plaza provides an outdoor area with Arizona’s native plants/trees, passenger walkways, a seating area and a dog park for pets.
+It also features artwork and sculptures throughout the garden.

-Located between the north and south concourses, the passenger hall has been transformed into the Great Hall, which now offers a centralised passenger facilities area, handles higher passenger volumes, allows more natural light, and provides greater views.
+Located between the North and South concourses, the passenger hall was transformed into the Great Hall, which now offers a centralised passenger facilities area, handles higher passenger volumes, allows more natural light, and provides better views.

-A new museum gallery has also been added past the security area, allowing the travellers to experience the cultural and artistic heritage of Arizona while waiting for their flights.
+A new museum gallery is also added past the security area, allowing the travellers to experience the cultural and artistic heritage of Arizona while waiting for their flights.

 Design details of Terminal 3 modernisation

-The closed, internally oriented structure of the terminal has been transformed into an open and natural light filled space by removing sections of the mezzanine and pre-cast facade.
+The closed, internally oriented structure of the terminal was transformed into an open and natural light-filled space by removing sections of the mezzanine and pre-cast facade.

-The terminal now features a new striking glass facade, while retaining its basic structure designed in 1978.
+The terminal features a new striking glass facade while retaining its basic structure designed in 1978.
 The large overhanging pavilion roof made with acoustic metal ceiling panels helps reduce glare and heat absorption, while providing views of the city and landscape.

-The top/fourth level of the building features skylights that provide clear views of the sky through glass panels whose gradient opacity and angle eliminates glare, providing a clear view of the environment.
+The top/fourth level of the building features skylights that provide clear views of the sky through glass panels whose gradient opacity and angle eliminate glare, providing a clear view of the environment.

 Phases two and three of Phoenix airport terminal modernisation

-The second phase of the terminal modernisation will see the demolition of the south concourse, which will be replaced by a new 15-gate concourse to be configured linearly.
-The concourse can be further expanded to enable closure of airline operations at Terminal 2.
+The second phase of the terminal modernisation included the demolition of the south concourse, which was replaced by a new 15-gate concourse to be configured linearly.
+The concourse can be further expanded to enable the closure of airline operations at Terminal 2.

-To be completed by 2020, phase three of the project will completely upgrade the north concourse by adding food and beverage (F&B) units, enhanced customer facilities, and improved interior and exterior finishes.
+Phase three of the project completely upgraded the north concourse by adding food and beverage (F&B) units, enhanced customer facilities, and improved interior and exterior finishes.

-DWL Architects + Planners is the prime architect for the modernisation project.
-The company is leading the design team and involved in core building design and overall terminal planning.
+DWL Architects + Planners was the prime architect for the modernisation project.
+The company led the design team and was involved in core building design and overall terminal planning.

-SmithGroup is responsible for the exterior design, lighting, landscaping and sustainability of the project.
-Cargon is acting as the programming and interiors design lead for the project.
+SmithGroup was responsible for the exterior design, lighting, landscaping and sustainability of the project.
+Cargon acted as the programming and interior design lead for the project.

-Rider Levett Bucknall (RLB) has been appointed to provide independent estimations to validate the cost projections of the project.
+Rider Levett Bucknall (RLB) was appointed to provide independent estimations to validate the cost projections of the project.